Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Related Work

 \section{Related Work}

-This work aims to quantify how the monitoring infrastructure (measurement penetration and placement) must scale with a strongly increasing penetration of electrified demand and distributed generation in \ac{LV} grids to ensure reliable congestion detection via \ac{SE}.
+This work aims to quantify what monitoring infrastructure (the measurement configuration and density) is required to ensure reliable congestion detection via \ac{SE} as electrified demand and distributed generation grow in \ac{LV} grids.
 To position this contribution, prior work is assessed against the following derived requirements (R):